makersacademy/chitter-challenge/README.md

 Clone this github repository
-Use bundle to install the gems needed for it work
-Run the app using $ ruby app/app.rb
+Use bundle to install the gems needed for it work Create a database using psql called twitter_test and twitter_development Run the app using $ ruby app/app.rb
 Got to localhost:4567/twitter to view messages
 Go to localhost:4567/tweets/new to create new messages